Although there are lots of ways to fight your speeding ticket with OTT Legal, the best way is to not get the ticket in the first place.

 Typically the police are targeting vehicles around the 300 metre mark.
 If you see a police vehicle on the roadway slow down well before you reach it.

 Slow down going over or down hills

 The police like hills, because you have to either push on the gas going up the hill or the vehicle naturally accelerates going down.
-Also you can’t always see a police vehicle stopped behind hill, slow down at hills.
+Also, you can’t always see a police vehicle stopped behind a hill, slow down at hills.

 Watch the Ramps onto highways

 While traveling on the highways, watch as you come up to ramps.
 The police like to sit on the ramps because it can give them a higher elevation to look down onto the highway and it’s a safe spot to sit.
 The down side for the officer is that most of the time the radar or laser can only look forward or ahead of the police car.
 You have to pass the police car or ramp before the officer can target your vehicle.